Sienci-Labs/Resources/gsender/ytsb-gs-using-gsender.md

 1. Any other programs that can talk to the Arduino are closed (ex.
 Arduino IDE, Easel, UGS).
 1. See if you have other COM ports available, and try to connect to them.
-1. Baud
+1. Your **Baud Rate** is set to the default 115200.
+Your manufacturer may provide a different rate.
+This can be found under the Config tab -> Basics.
-1. Backup
+1. Your **Default Firmware** also found in the Config tab -> Basics section at the very bottom.
+You can select either Grbl or grblHAL as your default firmware flavour, should the automatic connection fail.
 1. Arduino is securely attached to the LongBoard.
+(Not applicable for the SLB)

 ## Jogging and Presets